How to Fold Salami for Charcuterie Board Like a Pro

 Solid wood charcuterie board with a rich natural grain surface, large enough to hold a full spread of meats, cheeses, crackers, and fruit.
 Deep-engraved with a family name, monogram, or custom text of your choice.

 A natural pairing for a salami rose display.
-The warm wood tone makes the reds and pinks of folded salami pop visually, and the personalization turns a party appetizer into a centerpiece worth remembering.
+The warm wood tone makes the reds and pinks of folded salami pop, and the personalization turns a party appetizer into a centerpiece worth remembering.

 The engraving goes deep enough to stay crisp after repeated washing, unlike laser-etched boards that fade with use.